ml5js/ml5-website-v02-docsify/docs/reference/object-detector.md

 ## Description

-The ml5.js objectDetection is a pre-trained model that can detect object from an image or a video, including live video source such as webcam.
+The ml5.js objectDetector is a pre-trained model that can detect object from an image or a video, including live video source such as webcam.

-The ml5.js objectDetection uses pre-trained [Tensorflow.js CocoSsd model](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).
+The ml5.js objectDetector uses pre-trained [Tensorflow.js CocoSsd model](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd).
 You can find more about this model in the Model and Data Provenance section.

 Support for more models such as Transformer.js is under development, so stay tuned!